named-data/ndn-cxx/README.md

 Therefore, when obtaining the type through detail::getEvpPkeyType(), it is impossible to distinguish the SM2 and ECDSA key types under the same EC system.

 ② When SM2 key is generated locally, the SM2 type of the key can be obtained via detail::getEvpPkeyType().
 This is because the initial EC group information is required when the key is generated locally.
-Therefore, we can call EVP_PKEY_id() in detail::getEvpPkeyType() to further distinguishe SM2 and ECDSA key types.
+Therefore, we can call EVP_PKEY_id() in detail::getEvpPkeyType() to further distinguish SM2 and ECDSA key types.

 In general, the bug is caused by that there is no enough group information when importing safebag outside in the current design directly via d2i_AutoPrivateKey()、d2i_PUBKEY(). and the private key file only stores a key, no other information. therefore, it cannot distinguish the different curve types under the same ECC system, such as ECDSA and SM2.